ukhsa-collaboration/covid19-app-system-public/src/aws/README.md

 ## Features, patterns and re-usable implementations

-In [src/aws](./aws/) each TF file is used to group the different design pattern instantiations together (e.g. distributions, submissions etc.).
+In [src/aws](./aws/) each TF file is used to group the different design pattern instantiations together, e.g. distributions, submissions, etc..
-Outputs are placed at the bottom of the file (and need to be replicated in every root module to be visible).
+Outputs are placed at the bottom of the file, and need to be replicated in every root module to be visible.

-The [patterns identified in the design](../../doc/architecture/guidebook.md#System-APIs-and-Interfaces) are implemented as Terraform modules in [src/aws/modules](./modules/).
+The [patterns identified in the design](../../doc/architecture/api-patterns.md) are implemented as Terraform modules in [src/aws/modules](./modules/).

 AWS resources are also instantiated and managed in Terraform modules.
 The technical building block modules are in [src/aws/libraries](./libraries/).
 This allows us to maintain them centrally following the "single source of truth" principle.